 Blue Bottle Fly Eggs and Maggots

 Gross smells are what attracts adult bluebottle flies.
 Why?
 Because the smell is a sign that tells them something is rotting away.
-They lay eggs in dead animals, feces, any rotting organic matter.
+They lay eggs in dead animals, faeces, any rotting organic matter.

 The eggs will soon (2-3 days) hatch into bluebottle fly maggots.
 They will start eating their way out and will be fully grown in about three days.
 The maggots then hide in the soil or somewhere else dark and with high humidity, like inside your bin or under the kitchen sink.